marcelom/marceloatstanford/posts/2013-06-13-thebeginningofdevops.md

 Title: The Hacker Way...
 The Beginning of DevOps
 Tags: devops management
 Author: Marcelo Moreira
-Summary: How to start a devops culture in your work environment
+Summary: The Beginning of DevOps (first out of three articles in the series)

 It is no big secret that I have actively trying to implement a DevOps culture into the workplace.